UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

 1. In the Azure Stack Hub portal, navigate to the *Virtual networks* blade by clicking **All services** in the favourites panel, then selecting **Virtual networks** under the *Networking* section.
 Select the virtual network you created and make a note of the address space.

  2. Navigate to the *Connections* blade by clicking **All services** in the favourites panel, then selecting **Connections** under the *Networking* section.
 Select the VPN connection you created in [*Create the VPN connection in Azure Stack Hub*](#create-the-vpn-connection-in-azure-stack-hub).
-Make a note of the public IP which you can find in the *Virtual network gateway* section.
+Make a note of the public IP, which you can find in the *Virtual network gateway* section.

     ![VPN connection public IP](images/azs-browser-site-to-site-vpn-connection-public-ip.png)